t-dillon/tdoku/benchmarks/README.md

 dataset is huge and its puzzles are hard this is a good dataset for testing solving speed.

 1. [[source](http://forum.enjoysudoku.com/the-hardest-sudokus-new-thread-t6539-600.html#p277835)] **forum_hardest_1905_11+** \
-A *harder* subset of the list forum_hardest_1905 list having a Sudoku Explainer difficulty rating above 11.0 (coincidentally also about 49,000 puzzles, same as the 17-clue list).
+A *harder* subset of the forum_hardest_1905 list sampled from puzzles having a Sudoku Explainer difficulty rating above 11.0 (around 49,000 puzzles; about the same size as the 17-clue list).

 1. [[source](http://forum.enjoysudoku.com/the-hardest-sudokus-new-thread-t6539.html#p65791)] **forum_hardest_1106** \
-The list of 376 puzzles that originally kicked off the linked player's forum hardest puzzle thread, and which seems to contain on average the *hardest* puzzles of all (i.e., the puzzles take the longest to solve and require the most backtracking for all solvers).
+The list of 376 puzzles that originally kicked off the linked player's forum hardest puzzle thread, and which seems to contain on average the *hardest* puzzles of all, at least in terms of backtracking difficulty (i.e., these puzzles take the longest to solve and require the most backtracking across a wide range of solvers).

 1. [[source](http://sites.google.com/site/sergsudoku/benchmark.zip)] **serg_benchmark** \
 A benchmark dataset maintained by user Serg of the Enjoy Sudoku Player's Forum.
 This dataset